776166/ansible-django-cms/README.md

 * If you have production MySQL with `/root/.my.cnf`, do nothing and skip mysql section.
 * For clean servers run `bin/mysql` or `bin/mysql.local`
 * If you do not remember MySQL root password or you want to reset it, run `bin/mysql reset` or `bin/mysql.local reset`

 ## Install django-cms
 * If you want to use `sites/default.yml`, run `bin/django-cms` or `bin/django-cms.local`.
 * If you want to use `sites/my_site_.yml`, run `bin/django-cms my_site` or `bin/django-cms.local my_site`.

-After it you will get fully configured site.
+After it you will get fully configured and launched site.

 #Notes
 * Uwsgi runs under nginx user and group.
 See `/etc/nginx/nginx.conf`
+* No additional scripts to run after reboot needed.

 #Site config Example
 ```